-Strapi, an open source headless CMS, just announced the release of Strapi v4.
+Strapi, an open source headless CMS, just the release of Strapi v4.
 The platform's latest version offers a reworked core, allowing users to expand Strapi with plugins and boost API performance with greater ease.
 It also sports a slick UI and a new design system that's worth diving into.

 The latest version of Strapi follows several critical upgrades with key features.
 Last year, Strapi introduced a stable Strapi v3 with role-based access control, draft and publish features, and SSO authentication.
 Shortly thereafter, the company launched its v3.6, which introduced free content internationalization.